jrubes/PIA-Tunnel/ReadMe.txt

 11) edit /pia/login.conf and enter your PIA account name and password. nothing else! nano /pia/login.conf
-	So the file should look like this: p1234567
+	So the file should look something like this: p1234567
 		f5Gh7Sw2vNmFa12OlP